MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 | Partition        | dynamic | Dynamic object describing file partitions for partitioned external table |

 > [!TIP]
-> Iterating on all files referenced by an external table can be quite costly, depending on the number of files.
+> Iterating over all files referenced by an external table can be quite costly, depending on the number of files.
 Make sure to use `limit` parameter if you just want to see some URI examples.

 **Examples:**